Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 More specifically, let's see how the input variables are related to the target variable Churn.

 Previously, you learned about scatter plots.
-Additionally, their points can be color or size coded so that the values of a third categorical variable are also presented in the same figure.
-We can achieve this with the `scatter()` function seen above, but, let's try a new function called [`lmplot()`](https://seaborn.pydata.org/generated/seaborn.lmplot.html) and use the parameter `hue` to indicate our categorical feature of interest:
+Additionally, their points can be color- or size-coded so that the values of a third categorical variable are also presented in the same figure.
+We can achieve this with the `scatter()` function seen above, but let's try a new function called [`lmplot()`](https://seaborn.pydata.org/generated/seaborn.lmplot.html) and use the parameter `hue` to indicate our categorical feature of interest:

 ```{code-cell} ipython3